torchnyu/blog/_posts/2019-12-19-sent-from-my-iphone.md

 I sign emails with "Best", "Thanks", or "Sincerely", depending on the context.
 Generally "Best" is a good bet no matter what.
 "Sincerely" sounds a little too formal for everyday use.
-Always put "Best", a comma, then a new line and your name:
+"Cheers" is another excellent casual closing.
+Always put Best/Thanks/Sincerely, a comma, then a new line and your name:

 <pre>Best,
 Nicholas</pre>

 As the email chain progresses, I use fewer and fewer greeting/closing statements.
-The first email will use "Dear Professor" and "Sincerely/Best".
+The first email will use "Dear Professor" and "Thanks/Best".
 After that *maybe* I will put in a "Hi" and "Nicholas", but most likely I'll just skip to the actual content.
 Especially if the other person is doing that as well.